microsoft/SqlScriptDOM/CONTRIBUTING.md

----

----

 # Contributing

 Welcome and thank you for your interest in contributing to **Sql Script DOM**!
 Before contributing to this project, please review this document for policies and procedures which will ease the contribution and review process for everyone.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Issues and Feature Requests